 - a) must be black, silver, gold or same colour as the Athlete's boots - b) all safety stirrups, including toe stoppers, and open branches are permitted - c) in the interests of safety, the stirrup iron and the stirrup leather must hang freely from the bar of the saddle on the outside of the flap (this also applies to safety stirrups).
 The Athlete must not directly or indirectly tie any part of their body to the saddle or stirrup - d) Athletes with eligible profiles may be permitted to have a strap from the stirrup or stirrup leather to the girth.
-This must be stated on their Master List and the strap must be a minimum of 5cm as per rule 3.2.1. - e) Elastic rubber bands may be used to keep the feet in the stirrups.
+This must be stated on their Master List and the strap must be a minimum of 5cm as per rule 3.2.1.
+If Athletes are using a strap from stirrup iron or leather to girth, they must use safety stirrups as a strap from the stirrup iron or leather to the girth prevent the stirrup leather releasing from the saddle. - e) Elastic rubber bands may be used to keep the feet in the stirrups.
 Such elastic must be of a width and strength to allow the Athlete to fall free of the Horse. - f) Magnetic stirrups are permitted.
 These are both standard compensating aids for all Athletes and do not need to be noted on the Master List